marcdomain/ignoreit/README.md

 # ignoreit

-This extension helps you to automatically ignore files and folders in your project workspace.
+VSCODE Extension that helps you to automatically ignore files and folders in your project workspace.

 ## Features